jhackett1/utopia/content/events/view-from-the-outside-why-does-civil-service-diversity-matter.markdown

   Elliott is a QPR fan, musician and a married father of one from London.

-  Biography - Emma Green, Head of D&I BEIS
+  Emma Green, Head of D&I at BEIS

   Emma Green is the Head of Diversity and Inclusion at BEIS, which is her first role in the Civil Service.
 She’s previously worked in the Education and Arts